UM-2021/traffic-sign-recognition/README.md

 In our case:
 We have to go to the project directory and run:

-conda activate tsr_venv
+conda activate tsr

+5 - Install requirements:
+pip install -r requirements.txt

-5 - run the python script:
+6 - run the python script:
 python poc_get_sign.py